Yoga for Men

 - Improved concentration and mental abilities

-- Methods for developing harmonious and balanced relationships as a man
+- The development of harmonious and balanced relationships as a man

 - Cultivation of vira consciousness and the Shiva principle